mobie/mobie.github.io/specs/data_and_tables.md

 MoBIE supports three different types of image data:
 - `image`: intensity images corresponding to the "primary" data, e.g. electron microscopy or light microscopy images
 - `segmentation`: label masks corresponding to segmented objects labeled by integer ids, e.g. cell or ultrastructure segmentations
-- `mask`: binary masks, e.g. foreground background mask or a mask for a region of interest

 The image data is stored in a multi-dimensionl, chunked data format.
 MoBIE primarily supports the [n5](https://github.com/saalfeldlab/n5) data format, using the [bdv n5 format](https://github.com/bigdataviewer/bigdataviewer-core/blob/master/BDV%20N5%20format.md) to represent timepoints and multi-scale image pyramids.